-The state does not utilize State General Funds for leveraging activities.
+The state does not utilize State General Funds or other funds for leveraging activities.
 However, parallel programs are administered through LIHEAP and public utility funding.
+Non-DOE funding is utilized in coleveraging activities as detailed in the "Buy-Downs/Leveraging of Funds" section below (see coleveraging verbiage).